 I am going to speak for North Americans here.
 This might be obvious to many people, but it wasn’t for me.

 Sometimes your rental car insurance comes free with your credit card, like Bank of America Travel Rewards card or Chase Sapphire, for example.
 This insurance is indeed free and normally covers your rental for up to 30 days in almost any country in the world (except Ireland).

 If you are not aware of this, call your bank and ask them for details.
 I am sure the same is applicable to many banks in Europe as well.
 Banks in England, Germany, France, Norway should definitely have the same offer.

 What to Know When Using Your Bank’s Insurance

 If you want to use this insurance, then make sure you put your rental costs on this card only.
 Also, by bank policy, you have to decline the insurance from the car rental company.
 Many times it is not possible since the car already comes with a basic package that has some type of insurance.
 In this case, just book the minimum required and you can explain that later.

 If something has happened and the car company charges you for the damages, make sure you get all the necessary documentation.
-That includes police report (not crucial), invoice for the damages, the price list, the accident report (not the same as police, just your own describing what happened).
+That includes a police report (not crucial), invoice for the damages, the price list, the accident report (not the same as police, just your own describing what happened).
 Also, make sure you take photos of the damage.

 If your Credit Card company provides you with this insurance, it is up to you whether to use it or not.
 Since you still have to deal with all the paperwork and all.
 But it can save you a lot of money, especially if you plan to rent for the long term and/or often.
 I go with this option myself.
 Actually, one time, when we got a flat tire and a car rental company charged us almost $400, the Bank’s insurance covered every penny.

 What Documentation Do You Need to Hire a Car in Spain?